hyperledger/fabric/docs/source/peers/peers.md

 hosts ledgers L1 and L2, where L1 is accessed by chaincodes S1 and S2, and
 L2 is accessed by S1 and S3.
 We can see that S1 can access both L1 and L2.*

-We'll see a little later why the concept of **channels** in Hyperledger Fabric is important when hosting multiple ledgers or multiple chaincodes on a peer.
+We'll see a little later why the concept of **channels** in Fabric is important when hosting multiple ledgers or multiple chaincodes on a peer.

 ## Applications and Peers